 b.
 The Tournament Committee may also decide to delay the start of fishing or to cut short the fishing due to deteriorating weather conditions.

 c.
-Make-up date will be Saturday, July 20.
-All rules as listed for July 14 apply.
+Make-up date will be Friday, July 21.

 a.
 All protests must be made in writing to the Tournament Committee before 5:00pm on the day of the tournament.